BoXiao123/label_image/README.md

 # label_image_tool
-a tool to label Image
+a tool to label Image.